MrPicklePinosaur/grind75/week6/week6.md

 Passed the tests easily but I feel like the code wasn't the most clean, especially the clamping part.
 Could optionally review cpp's stream functions and best practices for parsing.

+# Q04: Spiral Matrix

+Quite easy conceptually but took a tiny bit to think of the best way to traverse the matrix.